ali2066k/ali2066k/README.md

 # 💫 About Me:
 Hello!
+I’m Ali,

-I’m a Ph.D. candidate in Artificial Intelligence and Computer Vision, with a focus on medical imaging.
+I am a Ph.D. candidate in Artificial Intelligence and Computer Vision, with a focus on medical imaging.
 I hold an M.S. in Data Science and AI and a B.S. in Software Engineering.
 My research interests include deep learning, domain adaptation, loss function regularization, few-shot learning, and 3D model analysis.<br>Currently, I’m investigating domain adaptation, novel bifurcation detection methods, and topology-preserving loss functions to improve the analysis of tubular structures in medical images.

 ## 🌐 Socials: